h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 Select one of the above options from the drop-down **Color** menu to display the specified data in color, then click the **Plot** button to plot the data.

+**Note**: Because H2O stores enums internally as numeric then maps the integers to an array of strings, any `min`, `max`, or `mean` values for categorical columns are not meaningful and should be ignored.
+Displays for categorical data will be modified in a future version of H2O.

 ---

 <a name="Clips"></a>